theirc/airbel/src/_projects/pop-up-learning.md

 Within weeks of a crisis onset and at a low cost-per-child, Pop-Up Learning can deliver locally-relevant, tablet-based learning that fosters emotional support, literacy and numeracy for primary school-aged learners.

-Pop-Up adapts to the varying needs of displaced children around the world, including adapting to different educational levels and languages.
+Pop-Up adapts to the varying needs of displaced children around the world, including different educational levels and languages.

-How it works:
+#### How it works:

 Pop-Up partners with community leaders to transform existing safe spaces, like homes and community centers, into temporary classrooms.&nbsp; We identify, recruit, and empower community members to oversee primary school-aged children, and we provide tablets for children to use Pop-Up Learning to develop key competencies.

-First step:
+#### First step:

 We will begin testing in Cox’s Bazar, Bangladesh, primarily with those displaced by the Rohingya crisis.